 The continuation of AERO 1011.
-An overview of the basic characteristics, missions, and organization of the Air Force.
+A survey course designed to introduce students to the United States Air Force and provides an overview of the basic characteristics, missions, and organization of the Air Force.

-AERO 2011 1 CR (1 LEC, 2 LAB) THE EVOLUTION OF USAF AIR AND SPACE POWER I
+AERO 2011 1 CR (1 LEC, 2 LAB) TEAM AND LEADERSHIP FUNDAMENTALS I sophomore students to transition from AFROTC cadet to AFROTC officer candidate. .